Highlights

 - Giving JavaScript direct socket access (bypassing WebSocket) matches raw Rust Arti performance in Node.js

-- ~15,000 lines of WASM compatibility code under review for upstream merge with Tor Project
+- WASM compatibility code under review for upstream merge with Tor Project

-- Q2 scope shaping up: Ethereum-sandboxed anonymous network (WebRTC transport as first milestone), wallet SDK integrations, messenger app support
+- Q2 scope shaping up: Ethereum-sandboxed anonymous network (WebRTC transport as first milestone), wallet SDK integrations, a closer look at messenger protocols/apps (+ potentially embedding Arti in some)

 Verifiable UBT